theoretick/limitlessc/_posts/2010-11-07-Laymans-tea-breakdown.md

 </ul>

 <h4>Black Tea</h4>
 <p>Black tea is <strong>fully oxidized, giving it a stronger flavor and more caffeine</strong>.
 The process grants black tea a longer shelf-life, so it could originally be transported to Europe and survive the trip from Asia with more flavor and plenty of caffeine.
-Still made with Camellia Sinensis but occasionally leaves from the Assamese variety.
+Still made with Camellia Sinensis but occasionally leaves from the Assamese variety.</p>
 <ul>
 <li>Caffeine: 40mg (range: 40-60)</li>
 </ul>

 <h4>Oolong Tea</h4>
 <p>Oolong tea is traditionally a Chinese tea, partially oxidized and therefore halfway between a green and a black.  <strong>Oxidation is between 10 to 70%</strong>.
-This is the most popular tea served in Chinese restaurants.
+This is the most popular tea served in Chinese restaurants.</p>

 <h3>Herbal</h3>
 <p>There are way, way too many varieties to list here since this is basically a made-up category but I'll cover just two of the most popular.
-The thing about herbal tea is that it is not truly tea-based, by which I mean does not contain any actual tea leaves but instead other herbs.
+The thing about herbal tea is that it is not truly tea-based, by which I mean does not contain any actual tea leaves but instead other herbs.</p>

 <h4>Yerba Mate</h4>
 <p>Mate is made from the Ilex Paraguarensis plant.
 It is harvested heavily throughout South America and extremely popular throughout Argentina and Brazil.
 Usually drunk out of a gourd, some like to add some lemon to it, where it earned the nickname "terere" [TEH-REH-RAY, trilling each "R"].
 Mate has been believed to have a chemical called Mateine in it, as an alternative to caffeine but recent research and really shown the two to be more or less synonymous.</p>